 In the future, nutrient combinations containing lutein may be able to enhance cognitive function and physical performance.
 Researchers at Abbott and the CNLM are working with the U.S. Air Force Research Laboratory to understand the impact of a first-of-its-kind nutrient combination on airmen’s focus, concentration and mental sharpness.
 The resulting “all in one” liquid nutritional supplement contains a blend of carbohydrates, protein and fat, along with vital micronutrients, omega- 3 fatty acids, carotenoids (natural plant-contained pigments with antioxidant capacities) and amino acids known to independently improve critical performance factors such as executive function, reaction time, aerobic endurance and muscle strength.

 With a helpful brain boost from lutein, people of all ages may be able to improve their cognitive function, from learning and memory to concentration and focus.
-So treat your brain to a tasty snack - amp up your next meals by incorporating more lutein.
+So treat your brain to a tasty snack and amp up your next meals by incorporating more lutein.